James Patterson

 Ephraim George Patterson married a second time after Annie Gertrude Baker had died.
 On August 24, 1908, he married Gertrude Viola Niagara Geddes, daughter of Forbes Geddes and Elizabeth Begue.
 Viola was born February 17, 1877 at Niagara, Lincoln, Ontario.
 At the time of their marriage, George was aged 62, a widowed barrister, and Viola was aged 31.
 Her father was a station master at Niagara-On-The-Lake, Ontario.
 The wedding took place at St Mark's Church, Lincoln, Niagara.
 Viola and George had one son, George Geddes Patterson, who was born July 25, 1909.
 A notice of George's birth was printed in the Winnipeg newspaper as follows: PATTERSON - On July 25, 1909, at 409 Devon Court, Winnipeg, to Mr. and Mrs. George Patterson, a son.

-Social columns in the Manitoba Free Press, Winnipeg, include many afternoon teas hosted by Mrs George Patterson.
+Social columns in the Manitoba Free Press, Winnipeg, include several afternoon teas hosted by Mrs George Patterson.
 In October, 1924, Mrs. George Patterson returned home after spending several months in eastern Canada, presumably visiting family members at Niagara-On-The-Lake.
 In November, 1924, Mrs. George Patterson, Dorchester Apartments, announced that invitations had been issued for a tobogganning party in honour of her son, George Patterson.
 After the death of George's father, Ephraim George Patterson, in 1925, his widow, Viola Patterson continued to live in Winnipeg, raising her then 16 year old son George Geddes Patterson.
 In August, 1936, Mrs. George Patterson and her niece, Miss Frances Edwards, "will leave this week-end by motor for a month's holiday trip through Yellowstone part to Vancouver, and then south to Los Angeles."
 Miss Frances Edwards was actually Mrs. Patterson's step-granddaughter.
+Viola Patterson had been a probation officer at the Juvenile Court, where she was well known for her work with girls until her retirement.
+While in Winnipeg, Mrs. Patterson took an active part in the work of the I.O.D.E and was a member of the Women's Canadian Club and of the women's auxilliary to the Royal Canadian Engineers.
+She was among the first members of the Norwood Golf Club.
+She was a devoted and active member of St. Luke's Anglican Church in Winnipeg.
 In September, 1943, Mrs. George Patterson decided to move back to Niagara-On-The-Lake, and several farewell teas were held in her honour.
-Viola Geddes Patterson died 1947, and is buried at the cemetery at St Mark's Church, Niagara-On-The-Lake.
+Viola Geddes Patterson died 1947, and is buried with her family at the cemetery at St Mark's Church, Niagara-On-The-Lake.
 The inscription on the monument reads, "GEDDES Forbes Geddes 1826-1904.
 His Wife, Elizabeth 1849-1919.
 Rosamond Geddes Maddock 1871-1953."
 On the reverse of the monument is inscribed, "GRIFFITH Reginald Griffith 1887-1931.
 Viola Geddes Patterson 1877-1947.
 Elsie Geddes Griffith Herring 1883-1951."
 Elsie Helen Geddes was the youngest daughter of Forbes and Elizabeth Geddes.
 She married Reginald Lane Griffiths of Washington D.C. on October 24, 1913.
 Another sister, Rosamond had played the wedding march during the ceremony.

 Viola Geddes Patterson